What You'll Learn

 The counterargument always sounds like "save $200 a month."
 That's the pitch.
 What it never includes is the other side of the ledger.

 Imagine your site gets 1,000 organic visits every month from local search.
 Your contact form converts at 3%.
 That's 30 leads per month, or roughly 360 per year.
-Average lead value for local service businesses?
-Somewhere between $75 and $300 depending on your vertical.
+Average lead value for local service businesses runs somewhere between $75 and $300 depending on your line of work.

 Now add in what a poorly performing site actually costs:

-Managed hosting plus a full-service digital presence package typically runs $150 to $400 per month depending on scope.
+Managed hosting plus a full-service digital presence package typically runs $150 to $400 per month.
 At the high end, that's $4,800 annually.
-For a business that's leaving $20,000 to $60,000 on the table, the upgrade pays for itself in the first four to six weeks.
+For a business leaving that much on the table, the upgrade pays for itself in the first four to six weeks.
 After that, it's pure upside.

 ---